 Pursuant to IRS Revenue Procedure 2010-12, the IRS has indicated that it will treat distributions from publicly-traded REITs that are paid partly in cash and partly in stock as dividends that would satisfy the REIT annual distribution requirements and qualify for the dividends paid deduction for U.S. federal income tax purposes.
 In order to qualify for such treatment, IRS Revenue Procedure 2010-12 requires that at least 10% of the total distribution be payable in cash and that each stockholder have a right to elect to receive its entire distribution in cash.
-If too many stockholders elect to receive cash, each stockholder electing to receive cash must receive a proportionate share of the cash to be distributed (although no stockholder electing to receive cash may receive less than 10% of such stockholder's distribution in cash).
+If too many stockholders elect to receive cash, each stockholder electing to receive cash must receive a proportionate share of the cash to be distributed (although no stockholder electing to receive less than 10% of such stockholder's distribution in cash).
 IRS Revenue Procedure 2010-12 applies to distributions declared on or before December 31, 2012 with respect to taxable years ending on or before December 31, 2011.
+We will not be eligible to utilize Revenue Procedure 2010-12 with respect to our Class B common stock unless and until our Class B stock becomes publicly traded.
 Although Revenue Procedure 2010-12 applies only to taxable dividends payable in cash and stock with respect to our 2011 taxable year, the IRS has issued private letter rulings to other REITs granting similar treatment to elective cash/stock dividends made prior to the issuance of Revenue Procedure 2010-12.
 Those rulings may only be relied upon by the taxpayers to whom they were issued, but we could request a similar ruling from the IRS.
-Accordingly, it is unclear whether and to what extent we will be able to pay taxable dividends payable in cash and stock in later years.
+Accordingly, it is unclear whether and to what extent we will be able to pay taxable dividends payable in cash and stock in later years or, with respect to our Class B common stock, unless and until our Class B common stock becomes publicly traded.
 We currently do not intend to pay taxable dividends payable in cash and stock.